 Geographic Information Systems (GIS) has been identified by the U.S. Bureau of Labor as an emerging industry.
-With this in mind, the GIS Analyst Certificate is designed to provide the technical background necessary to begin a successful career as a GIS Analyst.
+With this in mind, the GIS Analyst certificate is designed to provide the technical background necessary to begin a successful career as a GIS analyst.
+This certificate is designed for those students who seek to enhance their job-related skills in becoming a GIS analyst.
+This certificate is two years in length due to the sequence of prerequisites and the terms in which courses are offered.